Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 Woman of Interest by Tracy O’Neill

 Tracy O’Neill grew up Irish a few miles out of Boston.
 A frequent refrain throughout her years at home was “I’m your real mother,” stated by a woman who has been Tracy’s parent almost from birth.
-Knowing that she and her younger brother had both been adopted from Korea has given rise to Tracy’s understandable curiosity about the woman who gave birth to her, but this is crowded out by getting two Master’s degrees and a PhD from Columbia, while learning how to live on her own in Brooklyn.
+Knowing she and her younger brother had both been adopted from Korea has given rise to Tracy’s understandable curiosity about the woman who gave birth to her.
+This is crowded out by the task of getting two Master’s degrees and a PhD from Columbia, while learning how to live on her own in Brooklyn.

 “I read and I wrote,” she says--but then Covid comes to town.
 Reading and writing in isolation begins to pall and Tracy starts a serious search for her birth mother.

 Armed only with scanty facts from the adoption agency who placed her, Tracy resorts to a 21st Century solution, DNA analysis.
-She spits in a vial six different times and after the sixth try, she’s matched with a girl who’s her third cousin and is put in contact with that cousin’s father.
+She spits in a vial six different times.
+After the sixth try, she’s matched with a girl who’s her third cousin and puts Tracy in contact with that cousin’s father.

 “She’s alive,” her uncle tells her.
-With Covid travel restrictions lifted, Tracy buys a round-trip ticket to Korea that will give her 22 days with her birth mother and her newly-discovered Korean family.
-Suddenly Tracy has three blood siblings, a sister and two brothers.
+When Covid travel restrictions are lifted, Tracy buys a round-trip ticket to Korea that will give her 22 days with her birth mother and her newly-discovered Korean family.
+Suddenly she has three blood siblings, a sister and two brothers.
 All four of them, she’s told, have different fathers.

 “Don’t give her anything all,” her uncle says of Tracy’s mother.
 “Never forget,” another man tells her, “These guys are strangers.”